Cowdray House: 16th century

 In November 1538, the last surviving member of the House of Plantagenet, Margaret Pole, 8th Countess of Salisbury, was imprisoned at Cowdray until September 1539.
 She was the niece of Richard III, the last Plantagenet king who died at Bosworth Field in 1485.
 She was removed to the Tower of London, and was executed in May 1541.

 In 1548, Anthony Browne's son, Sir Anthony Browne inherited Cowdray; he was later ennobled as the 1st Viscount Montague upon the marriage of Queen Mary I to King Philip II of Spain.
 Mary of Guise, widow of James V of Scotland, stayed a night at Cowdray in October 1551.
-Edward VI visited Cowdray July 1552.
+Edward VI visited in July 1552, and wrote to his friend Barnaby Fitzpatrick that they "rather excessively banqueted".

 Elizabeth I came to Cowdray on 14 August 1591.
 She was welcomed by a "personage in armour" who offered her the keys to the house.
 A few days later, while walking in the gardens an actor dressed as a pilgrim showed her an oak tree decorated with the heraldic shields of local knights.
 A "wild man" told her that treachery could not uproot the oak.
 The next evening, at the fish ponds, a fisherman and a netter performed a loyal dialogue.
 The speeches and entertainments for Elizabeth were printed later in the year.

 Henry Wriothesley, 3rd Earl of Southampton (1573–1624), courtier and literary patron, was born at Cowdray House on 6 October 1573.
 He was the third child and only surviving son of Henry Wriothesley, 2nd Earl of Southampton, and his wife, Mary Browne, daughter of the first Viscount Montagu.
 Wriothesley is famous as the dedicatee of Shakespeare's Venus and Adonis and The Rape of Lucrece, and the likely inspiration for the 'fair youth' of Shakespeare's Sonnets.